threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_javascript/grid3_javascript_installation.md

-The [client](https://github.com/threefoldtech/grid3_client_ts) is written using typescript to provide more convinient, type-checked code
+The [client](https://github.com/threefoldtech/grid3_client_ts) is written using typescript to provide more convinient, type-checked code and it is used to deploy workloads like Virtual machines, kubernetes clusters, quantum storage, .. etc

 ## Prerequisites